-Approximately 30% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
-Each manuscript is assigned to one or two peer reviewers.
+Approximately 20% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
+Each manuscript is assigned to at least one peer reviewer.
 The journal follows a single-blind reviewing procedure.
-The period from submission to the first decision is up to 30 days.
-The approximate rejection rate is 5%.
-The final decision on the acceptance of a manuscript for publication is made by the Editor-in-Chief, Deputy Editor-in-Chief, or Coordinating Editor.
+The period from submission to the first decision is up to 19 days.
+The approximate rejection rate is 50%.
+The final decision on the acceptance of a manuscript for publication is made by the responsible editor, Meeting of the Editorial Board, Editor-in-Chief, or Deputy Editor-in-Chief.